saltta/hangman-game/README.md

 * JavaScript
     * Code Institute Template
 * Python
-    * For the game code
+    * Used to create the game's code
 * Markdown
-    * For this Readme
+    * Used to write this Readme

 ### Developer Environment